LazyWolves/SaberX/README.md

 ### PROCESS_TRIGGER

-Process trigger watches for processes with given name or commandline arguments matcing given patterm (regex).
-If saberx finds a process with the matching conditionals, then it fires this trigger.
+Process trigger watches for processes with given name/regex or commandline arguments matcing given regex.
+If saberx finds a process with the matching conditionals, then it fires this trigger based on certain conditions.
+For example you can instruct saberx to fire process trigger if there are more than (or less than or equal to) 5 (or any number) process with the name "nginx" running in the system.

 Example: